 It’s not uncommon to find managers delegating tasks and then trying to control every little thing employees do.
 After assigning tasks, let them try to work on them without you getting involved.

-Encourage them to try and solve problems before coming to you.
-Doing so empowers them to feel you believe in and trust them.
-Empowering workers also builds their confidence and creativity.
+Encourage them to try and solve problems on their own before coming to you.
+Encouraging independent thinking and trusting employees to accomplish goals on their own builds confidence and fosters creativity.

 Micromanaging, on the other hand, makes employees feel powerless and unable to apply their skills and knowledge.
 In turn, this leads to loss of trust, lowered morale, and decreased productivity.
 Employee micromanagement also discourages teamwork and leads to an increase in employee turnover.